-Total days required for the expeditions is between 7 weeks to about 11 weeks.
+The total days required for the expeditions are between 7 weeks to about 11 weeks.
 It really depends on the crafted itinerary, equipment, support crew, and climbers.

-First one week is required to reach the Everest Base Camp.
-Rest of weeks is for climbing preparation to reach the top.
-Moving from one camp to other different camps, ascending and descending the mountain gives you enough time for acclimatization.
+The first week is required to reach the Everest Base Camp.
+The rest of the weeks is for climbing preparation to reach the top.
+Moving from one camp to another different camps, ascending and descending the mountain gives you enough time for acclimatization.

 Flora and Fauna